 The banks view some products with a fair amount of suspicion.
 There is a class of merchants called “high risk businesses” that deal in products that are on banks’ and credit card processors’ “prohibited list.”
 These are businesses that have a statistically higher rate of credit card chargebacks or that the bank feels stand a higher risk of bankruptcy.
 Nutra products, MLM, affiliate sales, and high-end coaching products are all considered high risk.
 Your best move here is to engage a high risk merchant services provider like E-Commerce 4 IM early in the process to help you get the high risk merchant account that you need.

 4. Know your anticipated highest ticket and volume:

 A prospective merchant bank will want to know how much volume (the amount of money) you expect to move through your merchant account each month, and what your highest ticket price will be (the highest amount you anticipate processing in a single transaction).
 Staying within your monthly volume cap is extremely important.
 If you exceed your cap, your bank’s fraud detection software will sound the alarm.
 This might result in your merchant account being shut down for a period of time.
 The same thing will happen if you try to push through some very high dollar value tickets.
 Either way, you’ll be out of business while you and your bank sort the issue out.
 You can find your volume cap in your merchant account agreement, so you ought to read it very carefully.

 About E-Commerce 4 IM

 E-Commerce 4 IM specializes in high risk merchant account services.
-We offer SSL certificate, web marketing, web hosting, credit card processing, chargeback mitigation, and funding solutions for businesses around the globe.
+We offer credit card processing and chargeback mitigation for businesses around the globe.
 Contact us through our contact page or give us a call at 1-800-570-1347.